lorainelab/bioviz/README.md

 * Other conveniences

 It's nice to have an alias that lets you change quickly into your cloned repository.
-Add an alias to your .bash_profile file:
+Add this line to ~/.bash_profile:

 ```
-echo 'alias go="cd /var/www/bioviz"' >> ~/.bash_profile
+alias go="cd /var/www/bioviz"
 ```

-If you like emacs, make it your default editor:
+If you like emacs, make it your default editor by adding this line to ~/.bash_profile:

 ```
-echo 'export EDITOR=emacs` >> ~/.bash_profile'
+export EDITOR=emacs` >> ~/.bash_profile'
 ```

 ## Logging ##